mftb0/cbxv/docs/index.md

 <img align="center" width="496" src="cbxv_ss_05.png">

-In this case of a good cover-to-cover scan, you're all set.
+The inside front cover is now on the left and the first page on the right, just as it should be.
 If the book you're reading has other pages that are out of place you can join them or hide them as necessary until the layout is correct. cbxv will remember the layout so the next time you open the book it will be correct.

 Excelsior!